-Dr. Hall is also director of basic and translational research at Osher Center for Integrative Medicine and an assistant professor of medicine at Harvard Medical School.
-In addition to holding a BSc in biochemistry (University of Miami) and a PhD in microbiology and molecular genetics (Harvard University), Dr. Hall holds two master’s degrees: an MPH from the Harvard T.H.
-Chan School of Public Health and an MFA in documentary film from Emerson College.
+Dr. Hall is also an assistant professor of medicine part-time at Harvard Medical School.
+In addition to holding a BSc in biochemistry (University of Miami) and a PhD in microbiology and molecular genetics (Harvard University), she holds two master’s degrees: an MPH from the Harvard T.H.
+Chan School of Public Health and an MA in documentary film from Emerson College.

 Dr. Hall’s forthcoming book, Placebos, part of the MIT Essential Knowledge Series, explores the biological power of the placebo effect.

 Please note that this interview has been lightly edited for length and clarity.

 [OnlineEducation.com] Dr. Hall, you’ve done a lot of different kinds of work, both in industry and academia, from drug discovery and development to research and teaching and now leadership.
 You’ve studied a variety of disciplines as well: biochemistry for your undergrad, and then microbiology and molecular genetics, public health, and even documentary film.
 Can you tell us about your current work and how your career path led to these roles?